bnosac/udpipe/docusaurus/docs/doc6.md

 ### Topic visualisation

 Once you have topics, visualising these can also be easily done with the igraph and ggraph packages.
 Below one possible plot is shown.
+It shows for a certain topic the co-occurrence of terms

 ```r